bashubb/CS50x/week0/README.md

 ## My Simple Game

-Now, check out my simple game in action:
+### Now, check out my simple game in action:

-<iframe src="https://scratch.mit.edu/projects/164932339/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>

-I've put in the effort to meet all the project requirements, and here's a sneak peek into the result.
-Dive into the video and see the magic unfold!
+I've put in the effort to meet all the project requirements, and here's a sneak peek into the result. 🚀🎮 Dive into the [Scratch project](https://scratch.mit.edu/projects/942685897/embed) for more fun and excitement! 🌟🎉